-- Cynthia Passmore, UC Davis School of Education
+-Cynthia Passmore, UC Davis School of Education.

 The Framework suggests students should be engaged in certain science practices as they learn core ideas and crosscutting concepts.
-Use these ideas to inform your decisions of which specific practices to engage students in when they're studying various aspects of the natural world.
-The goal is to try to set up learning opportunities in which students are using science practices to engage with big ideas and concepts while exploring the natural world.
+Use these ideas to inform your decisions of which specific practices to engage students in when they're studying the natural world.
+The goal is to set up learning opportunities in which students are using science practices to engage with big ideas and concepts while exploring the natural world.